nrademacher/mern-starter/README.md

 ## Getting started

+1. Add your MongoDB connection string and a secret/key string for JWT in `.env.example`, then remove the `.example` extension.
-In the root directory, run `yarn` and `yarn frontend-install` to install dependencies, then `yarn dev` to start up both backend and frontend in development mode.
+2. In the root directory, run `yarn` and `yarn frontend-install` to install the dependencies, then `yarn dev` to start up both backend and frontend in development mode.